jessicapmouras/racing/README.md

 Depsite competing as an adult in other horse disciplines, I've always loved horse racing.
 It brings people together regardless of their motivations, though typically categorized within the following:
 + loving horses
 + appreciation for high fashion and excessive drinking, looking at you, Derby outfits & mint juleps!
-+ gambling addiction(s) -- usually in addition either of the first two categories...
++ gambling addiction(s) -- usually in addition to either of the first two categories...

 Having grown up around horses and going so far as to becoming an track certified exercise rider in high school, I wondered what were my keys to success when it came to horse racing betting.